 Stress, when untreated, can kill you.
-It can cause heart attacks, strokes, a compromised immune system, diabetes, and obesity.
-Stress can cause headaches, fatigue, sleep problems, anxiety, irritability, and anger.
+That’s why it’s important to learn techniques for coping with stress.
+Stress can cause heart attacks, strokes, a compromised immune system, diabetes, and obesity.
+It can cause headaches, fatigue, sleep problems, anxiety, irritability, and anger.
 It can undermine relationships (personal and professional), and it can bring on depression.
 Many of your end-users, clients, and coworkers are feeling stress right now.
 Some of them may even be in various stages of panic.
 You’re probably feeling some stress as well.

 So, how do you deal with the stress of living in today’s crazy, upside-down world?
 There’s no denying that stress levels are higher now than in recent history.
 The best thing you can do for the people around you is also the best thing you can do for yourself.
 That’s to learn how to manage your responses to the stressors in your life.
 Here’s how to deal with it.

 First of all, recognize that whether times are good or bad, there will always be some stress.
 Stress, in and of itself, is not necessarily bad.
 It’s our choices about how we respond to the stressors in our life that really matter.

 Start by identifying the various sources of stress in your life.
 Make a list of everything that causes you stress.

 Now, organize your list by the stressors you can control and those you can’t.
 Examples of stress you can’t control include decisions by government officials, actions of other people, the weather, decisions by your boss or their higher-ups.
 Examples of stressors you can control include relationship issues, financial problems, and job problems.

 Review your list of stressors you can’t control and accept that you have no control over them and your best choice is to simply let them go.
 I know that can be easier said than done.